clarkezone/UWPCompositionDemos/README.md

 This project is where I'll be putting demos of the API's functionality when I get time :-)

-Our main demo sample repo is here: https://github.com/Microsoft/composition
+Our official team sample repo is here: https://github.com/Microsoft/composition

+This currently compiles and runs on the latest Windows Insider preview build of the OS with UWP SDK 10576